 Frequently Asked Questions (FAQs) About California Payroll

 New businesses opening up in California, and those from other states hiring California workers, are often surprised by the complexity.
 Here are common questions asked.
-If you don’t find your question answered below, you can post it to our forum.

 How much is the California payroll tax?